tnagels/novy_hood/README.md

 # novy_hood
-Home Assistant Appdeamon app for a Novy Hood
+Home Assistant Appdeamon app for a Novy Hood.
+This uses an RFXCOM interface which is controlled directly by the app.
+No other functions are possible with the RFXCOM.

+It also has an code for a Zigbee remote using Deconz to replace the original.

+Remember to add the `serial` python package to the AppDaemon config, otherwise it will not work.

+Example config:

 ```yaml
 novy_dampkap: